FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Conversely, at the end of the search, each Search Goal has its corresponding Goal Result.

-Conceptually, the search can be seen as a process of load classification, where the Controller attempts to classify some loads as an Upper Bound or a Lower Bound with respect to some Search Goal.
+Conceptually, the search can be viewed as a process of load classification, where the Controller attempts to classify certain loads as either an Upper Bound or a Lower Bound with respect to a specific Search Goal, and eventually returns a Controller Output.

-Before defining real attributes of the goal result, it is useful to define bounds in general.
+Before defining structure of Controller Output, it is useful to define specific bounds.

 ### Relevant Upper Bound